abhishekjakhar/cracking-javascript/docs/scope.md

 ## What is difference between function declaration and function expression?

+The main difference between a function expression and a function declaration is the function name, which can be omitted in the function expressions to create anonymous functions.

 ## What is IIFE, what are benefits of using IIFE pattern?

 IIFE stands for immediately invoked function expression.